IBMStreams/tutorials/docs/spl-lab/Lab-1/Developing-a-Simple-Application.md

   Alternatively, right-click in the Project Explorer and choose New > Project….

-  _Would anyone else object to getting rid of the right-click guidance?
-I have a feeling that it's the kind of thing a lot of users will figure out for themselves._

-  _I think InfoSphere Streams Studio might change.
-Need to confirm with Mary Komor._

 1. In the New Project dialog, expand InfoSphere Streams Studio and select *SPL Application Project*.
 Click *Next*.

 2. In the New SPL Application Project wizard, enter the following information: